-As advancements are made in grid technology, new, innovative ways to detect abnormalities in electrical components and ways to protect the grid from catastrophic failure must be researched.
-Researchers at Sandia’s Distributed Energy Technology Laboratory (DETL) are developing and testing a new sensor that will monitor the health of grid components and detect abnormalities and failures.
-Learn More (pdf).
+Due to advancements in grid technology, there is a need for new, innovative ways both to detect abnormalities in electrical components and to protect the grid from catastrophic failure.
+Researchers at Sandia’s Distributed Energy Technology Laboratory (DETL) are developing and testing a new sensor that will monitor grid components and detect abnormalities and failures.

 Threat Model of Vehicle Charging Infrastructure

-Every day, more electric vehicles are traveling on our roads and through our communities.
-Because of this growth, the need for increased availability of charging stations is growing as well.
-Also on the rise is the risk for cyber-attacks through the smart technology-driven components.
-These potential attacks threaten not only the electric grid, but personal privacy as well.
-Researchers at Sandia and other national laboratories, along with industry representatives have developed a new threat model that will be used to demonstrate the risk, assess existing charging infrastructure and provide stakeholders with the education they need to help them understand their role in providing grid security and resilience.
-Learn more (pdf).
+Use of electric vehicles is increasing.
+As a result, the need for charging stations is growing.
+So too is the risk for cyber-attacks through the smart technology-driven components in those vehicles and charging stations.
+These potential attacks threaten not only the electric grid, but also personal privacy.
+Researchers at Sandia and other national laboratories, along with industry representatives, have developed a new threat model that will be used to demonstrate this cyber risk, assess existing charging infrastructure, and help stakeholders understand their role in providing grid security and resilience.

 SECURING INVERTER COMMUNICATIONS – Tap, Analyze and Act

-As more distributed energy resources (DERs) such as solar photovoltaics (PV) are introduced to the electric grid, securing smart inverters at these sites from cyber-attack has becom ecritical for grid protection and resiliency.
+As more distributed energy resources (DERs) such as solar photovoltaics (PV) are introduced to the electric grid, securing smart inverters at these sites from cyber-attack has become critical for grid protection and resiliency.
 Researchers at Sandia are developing new Proactive Intrusion Detection and Mitigation System (PIDMS) sensor technology that can sense when inverters are being attacked and also deploy corrective actions to prevent and lessen attacks’ impact.
-Learn more (pdf).

 ENERGISE – Enabling Extreme Real-Time Grid Integration of Solar Energy